Bit of advise needed here. First time traveller.

 4. Harvest trail.
 I'm not sure where to start, but if your in Melb, theres work in the winery area in Mornington Peninsular (south of Melb) and across the state.

 5. Handy Tips.
 Having a car can expensive here and don't always go for something made in Germany as it is familiar to you, because parts here can also be expensive.
 Try for a Toyota or common vehicle here..
 2nd hand parts are easier to find.

 6. looking for work, this is your best option http://jobsearch.gov.au/ it will show you heaps of job agencies and you can apply from where u are now.

 Finding work in Melbourne is not too bad.
 If you happy to do laboring, there's plenty.
 I live in Melb and hope you enjoy it as much as I do..
-Happy travels almost 6 years agoAnswered by Happy traveler via WorldNomads.com
+Happy travels about 6 years agoAnswered by Happy traveler via WorldNomads.com